AdobeDocs/analytics-platform.en/help/report-builder/select-date-range.md

 ## Exclude today

 Select **[!UICONTROL Exclude today]** to exclude today from a selected date range.
 The current day is excluded from all modes used to define a date range: calendar, rolling dates, or custom expressions.

 ## Valid date ranges

-The following list describe valid date range formats.
+The following list describes valid date range formats.

 - The start and end dates must be in the following format: YYYY-MM-DD